Jumoo/uSyncMigrations/README.md

+> [!WARNING]
+> This is a pre-release early access beta migration assostant.
+Migrations can be complicated you can ask, but support of Migrations is much more of a community effort so results may vary.

 # uSync Migrations

 uSync Migrations is a tool to help you migrate your site settings and content from Umbraco 7.x to the latest and greatest versions of Umbraco.